hortonworks/dlm_app/dp-commons/README.md

 # dp-commons
 =========================

-This project has common libraries to be shared by the webapp and other components
+This project has common libraries to be shared by the dp-app and other components